See Credit Details Below

 - Learn about global developments in the law and regulation affecting technologies, online services, and their users – both from the U.S. and abroad – such as the EU Digital Services Act and Digital Markets Act, EU Copyright Directive, recent CJEU decisions, live streaming issues, Section 230 (CDA), safe harbors under the Digital Millennium Copyright Act

-- Explore the interplay between ethical issues and legal responsibilities facing technology developers and platform operators, including an update on the AI arms race and what the open-source AI landscape looks like moving ahead
+- Explore the interplay between Artificial Intelligence and legal responsibilities facing technology developers and platform operators, including an update on the AI arms race and what the open-source AI landscape looks like moving ahead

 Who Should Attend